MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpcameraredirconfigcollection-byindex.md

 ## <a name="property-value"></a>Eigenschaftswert

-Das [imsrdpcameraredirconfig](imsrdpcameraredirconfig.md) -Objekt, das dem angegebenen Index entspricht.
+Das [IMsRdpCameraRedirConfig-Objekt,](imsrdpcameraredirconfig.md) das dem angegebenen Index entspricht.

 ## <a name="requirements"></a>Anforderungen